2023 Black Sea drone incident: Reactions

-US
+U.S.

 According to National Security Council communications coordinator John Kirby, President Joe Biden was briefed on the incident by National Security Adviser Jake Sullivan on the morning of March 14.
 US Army General Christopher Cavoli, NATO's Supreme Allied Commander Europe, briefed NATO allies on the incident.
 The downing of the drone was strongly condemned by the White House and the Pentagon, who warned of the risk of escalation.

 The Russian ambassador to the United States was summoned to the Department of State in connection with the incident.

 The US released video of the incident supporting their claim that fuel was dumped onto the drone and that its propeller was damaged.

 Russia

 The Russian Defense Ministry said the US drone was flying with its transponders off and that its fighter jets did not make contact with the drone, claiming instead that the drone crashed due to "harsh maneuvering".
 "The Russian fighters did not use their airborne weapons, did not make contact with the drone, and returned safely to their home airfield", the defense ministry said.

 Russian ambassador to the United States Anatoly Antonov said, "We view this incident as a provocation" after being summoned to a meeting with State Department officials, according to Reuters.

 On 17 March, Russian Defence Minister Sergei Shoigu presented the Russian fighter pilots involved in the incident with state awards.